Benedicta-Onyekwere/Deploy-Static-Website/README.md

 ![s1](/images/c9.png)

 Our CloudFront Distribution is working perfectly fine.
-We have successfully learned that how to use CloudFront with S3.
+We have successfully learned how to use CloudFront with S3.

 ![s1](/images/c7.png)